Roca

 Safety first: Before opening the unit, verify the breaker is off.
 Use a non-contact tester if available.

 - Check external power: Confirm the wall switch (if fitted) is on and the circuit breaker has not tripped.
-Reset if necessary.
+Reset it if necessary.

 - Inspect power cord and plug: For plug-in models, ensure the plug is fully inserted and the outlet works (test with another device).

 - Internal fuse: With power off, open the electrical compartment and locate the PCB fuse.
-If blown, replace only with the same type and rating.
+If blown, replace it only with the same type and rating.
 If it blows again, there is a deeper fault.

 Warning: Repeated fuse blowing indicates a short circuit.
 Do not keep replacing fuses; call a technician.